TimeToogo/tunshell/README.md

 ### Unsavoury Use-cases

 Tunshell could also be used as an exploitation tool to gain unauthorized access to remote hosts.
 Personally, I hope that this tool is not misused for nefarious purposes.
-If it becomes apparent that tunshell is helping malicious actors go about their activities, the free service will be deactivated.
+If it becomes apparent that tunshell is helping malicious actors go about their activities, the free service will be discontinued.

 ## How does it work?